Highway Dimension: a Metric View: Introduction

-\paragraph{Computational aspects.} In general, given a center $v\in V$, $r>0$, and $\eps\ge0$, we do not know of any algorithm that finds the minimum set $H_\eps$ satisfying the requirement in \Cref{def:HD} in polynomial time.
-In fact, we do not know of any approximation algorithm beyond $O(\log n)$ (that works for general instances of hitting set / set cover).
-This is in contrast to \Cref{def:orig-HD} where an $O(\log h)$ approximation is known \cite{ADFGW11}, assuming that all shortest paths are unique.
-Throughout this paper, when we say that a graph has highway dimension $h:\mathbb{R}_{\geq 0}\to\mathbb{N}\cup\{\infty\}$ we assume that it comes with a polynomial time algorithm that computes sets $H_\eps$ of size $h(\eps)$.
-Note that $H_\eps$ is not assumed to be of minimum possible size.
-In particular, if there always exists a hitting set of size $h(\eps)$, but efficiently we can only find a hitting set of size $h'(\eps)$, we will say that the highway dimension is $h'(\eps)$. \paragraph{Relation to old definition.} Note that any graph $G$ of highway dimension $h$ according to \Cref{def:orig-HD} for $c\geq 4$ has highway dimension $h(\eps)=h$ according to \Cref{def:HD} for any $\eps\in[0,\frac{c-4}{8}]$, since for these values of~$\eps$ the balls in \Cref{def:HD} have radius at most $cr$, which matches the radius of the balls in \Cref{def:orig-HD}.\footnote{This is correct up to a small subtlety: \Cref{def:orig-HD} guarantees to hit all the $u-z$ shortest paths lying inside $B_v$ (potentially an exponential number w.r.t. the number of vertices $|V|$), while \Cref{def:HD} guarantees only to hit a single $u-z$ shortest path.
+\paragraph{Relation to old definition.} Note that any graph $G$ of highway dimension $h$ according to \Cref{def:orig-HD} for $c\geq 4$ has highway dimension $h(\eps)=h$ according to \Cref{def:HD} for any $\eps\in[0,\frac{c-4}{8}]$, since for these values of~$\eps$ the balls in \Cref{def:HD} have radius at most $cr$, which matches the radius of the balls in \Cref{def:orig-HD}.\footnote{This is correct up to a small subtlety: \Cref{def:orig-HD} guarantees to hit all the $u-z$ shortest paths lying inside $B_v$ (potentially an exponential number w.r.t. the number of vertices $|V|$), while \Cref{def:HD} guarantees only to hit a single $u-z$ shortest path.
 As it is usually possible to assume unique shortest paths (by slightly perturbing weights by infinitesimal amounts, or just breaking ties consistently), we will ignore this subtlety.} For larger values of $\eps$ the value of $h(\eps)$ might be unbounded for such a graph $G$.
 For our later results such as the PTAS for \TSP, we only need the value of $h(\eps)$ to be bounded for a fixed value $\eps>0$.
 In particular, to get a PTAS it is enough that $h(\eps)$ is bounded for all $\eps\in(0,\gamma]$, for an arbitrary constant $\gamma$ (even if $h(0)=\infty$).
 This also implies a PTAS for \TSP for any given graph~$G$ with highway dimension $h$ w.r.t.\ \Cref{def:orig-HD} where $c$ is strictly greater than $4$, since then the graph has highway dimension $h(\eps)= h$ for $\eps\in[0,\frac{c-4}{8}]$ w.r.t. \Cref{def:HD}.
 This reflects the observation of Feldmann \etal \cite{FFKP18} that choosing $c$ strictly greater than~$4$ gives additional properties that can be exploited algorithmically compared to Abraham {\em et al.}'s \cite{AFGW10} definition where~$c=4$.